-Action Details Suggested frequency Check for discontinuation Collect end-of-support details for your Annual information and plan for Metasys products through your local replacements office
+Action Details Suggested frequency Check for discontinuation information and plan for replacements Collect end-of-support details for your Metasys products through your local office Annual

 3.1.23 Periodically delete sensitive data in accordance with policies or regulations

 Most Metasys components do not collect or store sensitive data.
 However, in the case that an engine would need to be sent for repairs, it is customary to first wipe the device clean.
 You should also collect details on policies and regulations that apply to your installation and specific to your local governing bodies.